 The sector-specific review, Sections 60-62 AWV, applies to the acquisition of target companies in the defense and IT security sector, by foreign investors including investors from other EU member or EFTA states.
 It suffices that an investor acquires 10% of the voting rights in the case of a sector-specific review.
-The sector-specific review allows to enact orders or prohibit the acquisition in extreme cases in order to quarantee fundamental security interests of Germany.
+The sector-specific review allows to enact orders or prohibit the acquisition in extreme cases in order to guarantee fundamental security interests of Germany.

-What are the implications of the COVID-19 crisis on the German law on foreign investment review?
+What are the implications of the COVID-19 crisis on the German law on foreign investmentreview?

-Chances are that the German government would restrict or prohibit the acquisition of medical companies by non-EU or EFTA entities in light of the COVID-19 crisis.
-Such sale of a crucial medical company could presumably be considered to endanger the public order and security of Germany.
+The German Federal Ministry of Economics and Energy has presented a draft regulation amending the AWV, which extends the scope of the cross-sectoral foreign investment review to companies in the healthcare sector.
+The draft provides for the possibility of reviewing and prohibiting acquisitions of certain companies in the healthcare sector by non-EU or EFTA companies (see also our Client Alert).
 Other than in other EU member states, the German government could currently in principle not prohibit the acquisition of such company by an investor from the EU or EFTA.
 Initiated already before the COVID-19 crisis, the government is currently reforming the German foreign investment review laws.
 In implementing the EU Screening Regulation (Regulation (EU) 2019/452), foreign investments would be subject to review and potential restrictions not only if there is an "actual risk" but already if there is a "probable impairment" of the public order and security of Germany or another EU member state.
 Transactions regarding particularly sensitive companies, such as operators of critical infrastructure, will be provisionally ineffective until the review is concluded.
 The catalogue of particularly sensitive companies will be extended by further industries such as artificial intelligence, robotics, semiconductors, biotechnology, quantum technology as well as possibly pharmaceuticals and vaccines production.

-The EU Commission has furthermore issued quidelines for the conduct of foreign investment reviews by the EU member states via a communication of 25 March 2020.
+The EU Commission has furthermore issued guidelines for the conduct of foreign investment reviews by the EU member states via a communication of 25 March 2020.
 In these, the EU Commission calls on member states to conduct foreign investment reviews diligently, especially with regard to acquisitions of companies in the health sector, and to take the implications on other EU member states into account.